pieterberg/Smartie-Sorter/design.md

 Figure 2: The mini arcade game enclosure's colour scheme

-The hex codes used for the mini arcade game enclosure's colour scheme are provided in Table 1.
+The hex codes for the mini arcade game enclosure's colour scheme are provided in Table 1.

 Table 1: The hex codes for the mini arcade game enclosure's colour scheme